ZaninDavide/patatrack/src/renderers/renderer.typ

-A renderer is a function that takes an arbitrary number of positional arguments, that are expected to be objects and/or group of objects, and renders them according to a `dictionary-of-drawing-functions`.
-The result is an array of rendered objects that does not retain grouping (TODO: reconsider).
-The renderer (not the renderer constructor) also takes an arbitrary number of named arguments meant to specify the drawing style.
+A renderer is a function that takes an arbitrary number of positional arguments, that are expected to be objects and/or groups of objects, and renders them according to a `dictionary-of-drawing-functions`.
+The result is an array of rendered objects that does not retain grouping. // (TODO: reconsider) The renderer (not the renderer constructor) also takes an arbitrary number of named arguments meant to specify the drawing style.
 These named arguments will be passed as a dictionary to the named parameter `style` of every drawing-function.

-Observations:
+The renderer does also something special: if it is called with no input arguments it returns the whole `dictionary-of-drawing-functions`.
+First of all, this is useful to retrieve the full list of supported types.
+Moreover, given a renderer `rendererA` and a renderer `rendererB`, `renderer(rendererB() + rendererA())` results in a new renderer that tries to render with `rendererB` when `rendererA` is unable to do so.

+Remarks:
+ - When a group of objects is given to a renderer all objects are rendered, one by one.
  - This design implies that styling options are shared between all elements that are drawn using the same call to a renderer.
 This has the intended consequence that multiple calls to the renderer are required to draw